Krishna-Vallamsetty/wisecow/problem2-scripts/README.md

 ## 1. System Health Monitoring Script (`health_monitor.py`) 🖥️

-This script monitors the health of the local system by checking key resources: **CPU usage**, **memory usage**, and **disk space**.
+This script monitors the health of the local system by checking key resources: **CPU usage, memory usage, and disk space**.
 It is designed to be proactive, logging the status to both the console and a persistent file (`system_health.log`).
 If any resource exceeds a predefined threshold, it will raise a clear alert.

 ### Setup and Execution